21 Ways to Learn Spanish on Your Own at Home

 I love this tip because it’s fun, easy, and useful.
 Tongue twisters help you with pronunciation issues (that dreaded rr sound).
 Because they’re short and easy to remember, you can practice Spanish by repeating them anytime, anywhere.

-This tip works well with kids.
+This tip works well no matter your age, but it’s especially fun for kids.
 Label every household object you can see in Spanish.
 Table, carpet, door, book, everything.
-Yes, it’s about increasing vocabulary, but also about creating a whole atmosphere in Spanish around you and starting to think in Spanish.
+Not only do you increase your vocabulary awareness this way, but you also create a whole atmosphere in Spanish around you which—soon enough, you’ll see—drives your brain into thinking in Spanish.

 4. Use Language Apps

 Language apps are a great way to practice Spanish because they’re accessible, easy to use, and have quick exercises that you can do while on the bus or waiting for an appointment.
-Apps for every level, for kids and grown ups, cover topics from grammar-centered exercises to listening and pronunciation.
+Apps for every fluency level and every age cover topics from grammar-centered exercises to listening and pronunciation.

 5. Listen to Music in Spanish